Injury appeal submissions

 You can have someone help you with your appeal and you can ask for information from your claim file.
 You have to complete forms to do this.

-- To get copies of the information from your claim file, you or your representative must send a Request for Copy of File form.
+- To get copies of the information in your claim file, you or your representative must send a Request for Copy of File (WROI) form.